 Cell-Phone Waiting Lots

 This is the best place to park your car if you plan to wait.
-This parking lot is free, and located near the airport's entrance, adjacent to the P4 Parking garage.
+This lot is free, and located near the airport's entrance, adjacent to the P4 garage.

-This parking lot is less than five minutes away from all terminals.
+This lot is less than five minutes away from all terminals.